 Manet, Van Gogh, Kandinsky, Cezanne, Rembrandt, Munch, Courbet, do all these names make you want to paint?
-The road to becoming an artist, however, is a long one, paved with exhibitions, painting classes and hard-work.
+The road to becoming an artist, however, is a long one, paved with exhibitions, painting classes near me and hard-work.

 That's why all painters should have the best equipment possible at their disposal so they can express themselves and work to the best of their abilities.
 Painting on silk, painting on glass, painting on canvas, painting with watercolours, each artist has their own style.

 The equipment needed, therefore, will depend on the artist.
 Linen canvas, drawing material, paint tray, knives, fixative, painting kit, sketch pad, you choose according to what you want to learn to paint.

 Here are some ways to get the essential materials.